 This two-story store-and-flats building stands on Snelling Avenue N. north of Minnehaha Avenue.
 The building has a concrete foundation, frame structure, brick-clad walls, and a flat roof.
 The façade is clad in glazed brick.
 There is a one-story concrete block addition at the rear of the building.
 The façade is slightly asymmetrical; at street level, the façade is divided into three bays: two replacement storefront windows, a recessed entry bay with replacement storefront windows and doors, and three replacement storefront windows.
 The recessed entry way has a central post supporting the building overhead.
-The storefronts are surmounted by a fabric awning.
-A backlit sign stands over each set of storefront windows.
+The storefront windows.
 The second floor is divided symmetrically into two bays.
 Replacement tripartite windows with stone sills are in each bay.
 A belt course of header bricks is surmounted by a raised parapet clad in corrugated steel.
 A portion of the north elevation's second floor wall along the alley has been damaged; brick is missing and the wood framing is visible.